Uwancha/MP-Blog-Backend/README.md

 ## Technologies Used
 - Node.js
 - Express.js
+- TypeScript
 - MongoDB/Mongoose
 - JSON Web Tokens (JWT) for authentication
 - Express Validator for request validation
-- bcrypt for password hashing
+- bcryptjs for password hashing

 ## Getting Started
 To get started with the backend of the blog application, follow these steps:

-- 1. Clone the repository:
+- Clone the repository:
 ```bash
     git clone <repository-url>
 ```

-- 2. Install dependencies:
+- Install dependencies:

 ```bash
 npm install
 ```
-- 3. Set up your environment variables:
+- Set up your environment variables:

 Create a .env file in the root directory and add the following variables:
 ```plaintext